 Q: What type of academic support is available for St. Monica School students?

-A: These professionals assist students in grades 1 - 8 in need of additional reading, math, or writing assistance (as determined by the teachers).
+A: Our academic support professionals assist students in grades 5K - 8 in need of additional reading, math, or writing assistance (as determined by the teachers).

 Q: How is religious education integrated into the curriculum?